 - Serve with your choice of foods for dipping.
 I love roasted vegetables, toasted bread, and slices of crisp sweet-tart apple.

-*I used 3.4 billion active cultures/capsule probiotic and don't recommend using anything with less active cultures.
-If you have a 10 billion active cultures/capsule probiotic you can get away with using 3 or 4 capsules.
-Most important: make sure your probiotic includes acidophilus in the culture and that it does not have any prebiotics as these can inhibit culturing.
+Most important: make sure your probiotic includes acidophilus in the culture and that it does not have any prebiotics as these may inhibit culturing.

 *You can substitute a different starch for tapioca (also called tapioca flour) but tapioca in particular has a stretchy quality when cooked.